General George Washington at Trenton: Legacy

 The United States Post Office has issued several postage stamps of George Washington from the portrait detail in this painting.
 The first was issued in 1860 with a ninety-cent value.
-This stamp was revised and issued the next year in 1861.
+This stamp was revised and issued the again in 1861.
 In 1931, the Battle of Yorktown commemorative with a two-cent value included this portrait.
 A stamp with a six-cent value was issued as part of the Washington Bicentennial stamps of 1932.
 Finally, the Army and Navy Commemorative Series included a stamp with a one-cent value in 1936.